Eastern ARC

-The Eastern Academic Research Consortium, or "Eastern Arc", is a regional research collaboration between the University of East Anglia, the University of Essex, and the University of Kent.
-The three partner institutions are all part of the "plate glass universities" established in the 1960s.
+The Eastern Academic Research Consortium, or "Eastern Arc", is a regional research collaboration between the University of East Anglia, the University of Essex, the University of Kent and the University of Sussex.
+The four partner institutions are all part of the "plate glass universities" established in the 1960s.

 The establishment of Eastern Arc was recognised by Harrison, Smith and Kinton (2015) as part of the 'new regionalisation of UK higher education.'

 First Iteration: 2013-19

 In its first iteration Eastern Arc focussed on three themes to encourage interdicsdiplinary collaboration between its members.
 Each university acted as the academic lead in one of the three areas.